Deploy a DaemonSet in a Karpenter context

 A DaemonSet in Kubernetes is a specialized controller used to ensure that a copy of a particular pod runs on all nodes in a cluster.
 It is particularly useful for deploying background tasks or system-level services that need to run on every node, such as log collectors, monitoring agents, or network components.

-When nodes are added to the cluster, the DaemonSet automatically schedules the specified pod on the new nodes, ensuring consistent deployment across the entire infrastructure.
-Similarly, when nodes are removed, the DaemonSet takes care of cleaning up the pods that were running on those nodes.
+• Automatic Scheduling: When nodes are added to the cluster, the DaemonSet schedules the specified pod on the new nodes automatically.

 This makes DaemonSets a powerful tool for maintaining uniformity and reliability in the operation of essential services across a Kubernetes cluster.